Azure/terraform-azurerm-avm-ptn-aiml-ai-foundry/examples/standard-private/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Private example

-This deploys the module in its simplest form.
+This example deploys a simple version of the module with private endpoints enabled.

 ```hcl
 terraform {